Teradata/product-help/Console/Editor/Editor-Overview-GS.md

 ### ![../Images/editor-icn-overview.png](../Images/editor-icn-overview.png) Editor

-Editor is a powerful interface that offers the following capabilities ad more:
+Editor is a powerful interface that offers the following capabilities and more:

 * Create, edit, and run SQL commands on Teradata Vantage, and write SQL scripts to browse object stores.